-The following links will direct you to current fish consumption advisories issued by the Bay watershed's seven jurisdictions:
+The following links will direct you to the fish consumption advisories currently issued by Chesapeake Bay jurisdictions:

 PCBs and mercury are among the most widespread toxins in our waterways, according to a new report.